SirTimme/elephas/README.md

 ## Gradle Plugin

-> [!NOTE]
-> Each subproject implements the `org.example.testing` plugin which itself contains a JUnit dependency for testing.
+Each subproject implements the `org.example.testing` plugin.
+The plugin uses the `java` plugin to be able to modify the `gradle test` command and adds the JUnit dependency.
 The plugin looks the following:
 ```kt
 plugins {
     java